-Would you like a really simple activity to help your family welcome spring?
+Would you like a really simple activity to help your family celebrate the first signs of spring?
 I have just the thing for you!

-Spring Firsts is a ridiculously simple activity that appeals to younger children.
-It is really easy to prepare and children seem to love it.
+Spring Firsts is a wonderfully simple activity that appeals to younger children.
+It is really easy to prepare and children love it.

 Basically I chose 5 classic signs of spring and created a chart.
 My list included

 - Canada goose

 - Blossom (on a tree)